 1. Benebone Wishbone Durable Dog Chew Toy

-- Paw-friendly wishbone shape makes it easy for dogs to hold and chew
+- Ergonomic wishbone shape: Easy for dogs to hold and chew

 - Real bacon flavor